 I hope that the above Q&A will help answer any questions you may have.
 Although I do not display my email on the website, you can connect with me via LinkedIn, via the Teaching Students with Visual Impairments Facebook page, or complete the form on my contact page.
 There is also a form you may complete if you have job posting questions.
 There are also forms throughout the site where you are encouraged to provide suggestions on resources to add.
 Additionally, I will periodically seek specific feedback from members via surveys.
-If you need support regarding a purchase of one of the digital downloads available for sale or my handcrafted jewelry, complete the form on the support page.
+If you need support regarding purchase of one of the digital downloads available for sale or my handcrafted jewelry, complete the form on the support page.

 Behind the Scenes

 What have I been up to behind the scenes?
 I continue to teach full time with the Forsyth County School District in Cumming, Georgia in the United States.
 I continue to write and revise articles and create publications.
 I also continue to create new pieces of jewelry.
 It is my goal to create resources that will help me as a TVI, share my love of braille, and in turn, help you support you and your students!